 A major cause of bitcoin loss is human error, specifically from improper wallet usage.
-This occurs from the first time you send cryptocurrency to your new wallet.
+This can start from the first time you generate a new wallet and send bitcoin to it.

 Before using or generating a new wallet, there are a few things that are the absolutely minimum you should do before using that wallet and sending all your cryptocurrency to it.
 This is even more crucial for those who have never used a cryptocurrency wallet before.